-There aren’t many ingredients needed to make a good filet, so be sure to spend a bit more on high-quality ingredients, particularly the bacon and the steaks.
-You can use any bacon, but don’t use a really thick-cut piece or it won't have time to cook through.
+There aren’t many ingredients needed to prepare a filet, so be sure to spend a bit more on high-quality ingredients, particularly the steak and bacon.
+You can use any bacon, although stay away from very thick-cut pieces, as they won't have time to cook through.

 Then transfer the whole skillet to the oven and let them finish cooking for about 5 minutes per side (10 minutes total).
 Be sure to turn them once halfway through.
 Assuming your steaks are about an inch thick, this should get you to about a medium-rare doneness.